siddharth-maharana/siddharth-maharana.github.io/_pages/group.md

 - Instrument development
 - Optical design
-- Laboratory characterization of optical systems
+- Laboratory characterisation of optical systems
 - Scientific programming in Python
-- Data reduction and visualization
+- Data reduction and visualisation
 - Polarimetric observations

 If you are interested in joining the group, please send me an email with a brief description of your interests and a copy of your CV.